ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 You should download and install [QGIS](https://qgis.org) version 3.4 to your computer.

 ## Workshop Aims
 This introductory-level workshop will focus upon the fundamental concepts and skills needed to explore and analyze begin using Geographic Information Systems (GIS) software for the exploration and analysis of spatial data using the QGIS platform.
-QGIS is an open source GIS application, and enables users to perform location-based analysis similar to ArcGIS Desktop and ArcGIS Pro.
-There is growing interest in free, adaptable, and powerful tools such as QGIS. that can run on many platforms: Mac, PC, and Linux.

 No prior experience with QGIS or other GIS software is needed, though attendees should be comfortable learning new computer applications, working with the basics of spreadsheets, and managing/organizing computer files.